 Be prepared to switch from one brand to another until you find the one that ‘works’.

-A milk allergy can also be a possibility if your baby is showing signs of discomfort, spitting up, and has diarrhea, eczema, or hives.
+An allergy to something in the milk can also be a possibility if your baby is showing signs of discomfort, spitting up, and has diarrhea, eczema, or hives.

 Babygaga suggests switching to a soy-based formula, or a hydrolysate formula.